Skip to Content

 Must-Do Activities While in Queenstown

-While in Queenstown there are plenty of other activities that will keep you busy… Honestly, there are so many it’ll be hard to choose which ones to do!
-Below are some of my favorites.
+There are plenty of activities that will keep you busy while you’re in Queenstown.
+Honestly, there are so many things to do in Queenstown, that it’ll be hard to choose which ones to do!
+Below are some of my favorites:

-• TSS Earnslaw Steamship Cruise – This scenic and relaxing cruise in Queenstown is an activity great for any afternoon.
-The ship you will be cruising on is the Historic TSS Earnslaw and you will get to watch crew members add coal to the flames that power the vessel.
-Take in the mountain ranges and lush green valleys of Otago.
+• Take a cruise – Aboard the TSS Earnslaw Steamship Cruise you’re in for a scenic and relaxing cruise in Queenstown that’s great for any afternoon.
+This is one of the last coal-fired steamships in the world and you get to watch the crew add coal to the flames to power the vessel as you take in mountain ranges and lush green valleys.
 You can also upgrade this tour here to include dinner at Walter Peak High Country Farm.

-• Queenstown Canyoning Adventure – Climb and jump off waterfalls, rappel, swim, and trek your way down a part of a Queenstown canyon with a qualified guide.
+• Go canyoning – Climb and jump off waterfalls, rappel, swim, and trek as part of this Queenstown Canyoning Adventure with a qualified guide.
 This thrilling full-day activity is perfect for those who love adventure and exploration!
 As long as you aren’t afraid of heights and have a basic swimming ability you won’t need any other skills.

-• Day Trip to Milford Sound With Picnic Lunch – This tour will give you the ultimate ability to explore the beauty of Milford Sound in Fiordland National Park.
-Not only will your guide stop at several impressive viewpoints on the way from Queenstown but there is also a Milford Sound cruise included.
-This small-group tour goes for $249 NZD a person and I think it’s a really great value for a more personalized experience.
+• See Milford Sound – This day trip to Milford South with a picnic lunch will give you the ultimate ability to explore the beauty of Milford Sound in Fiordland National Park.
+Not only will your guide stop at several impressive viewpoints on the way from Queenstown but there is also a cruise in Milford Sound included.

 Where to Stay in Queenstown

 Finding the right place to stay in Queenstown can be hard.
-Don’t get me wrong, there are plenty of awesome choices but things book up fast!
+Don’t get me wrong, there are plenty of awesome choices, but things book up fast!
 For that reason, I highly suggest booking your accommodation well in advance.
-It’s not that you won’t find something later on, but that all the really good places go first!

-To get you started, here are a few places I personally love and that would make an awesome place to stay in Queenstown.
+Honestly, during peak times, any of the best hotels in Queenstown will be fully booked several weeks in advance…you have been warned!
+To help you plan ahead, here are a few places I personally love and that would make an awesome place to stay in Queenstown.

-The first is for budget travelers and that’s Absoloot Hostel Queenstown.
-This small hostel has dorm rooms and budget privates and it’s really clean and comfortable.
+My top choice for budget travelers is the Absoloot Hostel Queenstown.
+This small hostel has dorm rooms and budget private rooms, and it’s really clean and comfortable.
 The location is in the heart of Queenstown – the window from the kitchen looks out over Lake Wakatipu!
-It is easily one of the top cheap hostels in Queenstown.

 Renting a Car, Campervan, or Motorhome in New Zealand